You can also check other posts on npm command deprecate option is deprecated

-This post is about retrieved data from MySQL database in node red IOT applications.
+This post is about How to get data from the MySQL database in node-red IoT applications.

-Usually, IOT application will interact with the database for storing and reading the data for dashboard related analytics.
-In this
+Usually, the IoT application will interact with the database for storing and reading the data for dashboard-related analytics.

-Once you installed node red tool and started node server.
-Go to the dashboard page and URL is localhost:1880
+Go to the dashboard page and the URL is localhost:1880

-There are two ways to install MySQL node.
+There are two ways to install MySQL nodes.

-Click Top Right button, Click on Manage Palette option.
-You will show UI like below screen, Install this node.
+Click the Top Right button, Click on the Manage Palette option.
+You will show UI like the below screen.

-node-red-node-mysql library provides support for node red nodes for interaction with MySQL.
-This has npm library
+node-red-node-mysql library provides support for node-red nodes for interaction with MySQL.
+This has an npm library

 npm install node-red-node-mysql

-Once MySQL node is installed successfully, restart node-red server via command line.
-On accessing admin dashboard, you are able to see MySQL node on left side navigation menu under the storage section as like below.
+Once the MySQL node is installed successfully, restart the node-red server via the command line.
+On accessing the admin dashboard, you can see the MySQL node on the left side navigation menu under the storage section as below.

-Here we will see the steps read from mysql
+Let us see the steps read from MySQL.

-1. Drag new MySQL node into flow editor like below screenshot.
+1. Drag the new MySQL node into the flow editor like the below screenshot.
 Configure the below things.
-Local host, port, Username and password of a MySQL Database
+Localhost, Port, Username, and password of a MySQL Database

-Configure inject node as a timer which is starting node initiates a request for every 1 seconds of interval automatically.
+Configure the inject node as a timer, so that it automatically initiates a request every 1 second of interval.

-Debug output node is like a console log which prints the results to the console
+Debug output node is like a console log that prints the results to the console.

-Connect different nodes as shown in below screenshot.
+Connect different nodes as shown in the below screenshot.

-Once you are done, You are ready to deploy changes.
-On clicking the Deploy button on the top right side will deploy changes. you can see the result records in debug tab as per below screenshot
+You are ready to deploy changes once done.
+Clicking the Deploy button on the top right side will deploy changes. you can see the result records in debug tab as per the below screenshot.

 First, initiate timer request to function node which sends SQL query to MySQL node, this node outputs a list of records in the form of an array, that goes as payload into debut node which prints the data to debug tab.

-You can replace with debug node with your template where you need to define the data format like table
+You can replace it with debug node with your template that needs to define the data format as a table.